 The FPC is responsible for the final, independent written report and vote in the promotion and/or tenure process for every candidate for promotion and/or tenure.
 After the FPC concludes its discussion and completes its report and vote, the FPC chair provides the report and voting record to the Office of the Provost, which then finalizes the dossier and presents it to the provost for final analysis and decision.

 The provost has plenary authority to award or deny tenure.
-Whenever possible, the candidate will be notified in writing of the provost’s decision by May 1.
-The letter accompanying the decision will contain an explanation of the reasons underlying the provost’s decision, if the decision is to deny tenure or promotion.
+Whenever possible, the candidate will be notified in writing of the provost’s decision by June 1.
+The letter accompanying the decision will contain an explanation of the reasons underlying the provost’s decision if the decision is to deny tenure or promotion.